DenisBosiak/de-zoomcamp-project/README.md

 # Washington public bike sharing
 ## Final project for data engineering zoomcamp 2023
-This project was created for scope historical data by public bike sharing in the city of Washington.
+This project created for scope historical data by public bike sharing in the city of Washington.

 ## Problem Description
 It was decided to analyze period from 2011 and 2020: how many trips were, what category of users was the biggest customer, did trips have dependence from precipitation.
 For this it was creating a data pipeline to importing, cleaning and converting data and creating a docker image for next perform the same task.

 ## Used Technologies
 - GCP: